 The standard egg is an economical source of nutrition.
 Eggs contain many essential vitamins and minerals needed by humans, including zinc, iron, folate, vitamins A, E, and B complex—all this for only 78 calories!
 Egg protein is of such high quality that it is the standard reference for comparing the protein content of other foods.
 Current nutrient analyses suggest that the cholesterol content of an average egg is about 187 mg, rather than the previously estimated 274 mg.
 All of this cholesterol is contained in the yolk part of the egg.
 The American Heart Association (AHA) continues to recommend that people limit their cholesterol intake to 300 mg per day

 Nature delivers eggs in 2 colors—white and brown.
 Contrary to popular thinking, brown eggs are neither organic nor different in nutrition from white eggs.
 The breed of the hen determines the shell color.
 Breeds with white feathers and ear lobes lay white eggs.
 Hens with red feathers and ear lobes lay brown eggs.

 Hens are typically caged in modern facilities with controlled temperatures, humidity, light, and air circulation.
 American birds are fed hormone-free, high-quality feed with automatic feeders.
 Fresh water is provided through self-cleaning cups and valves.

 Because some consumers are opposed to this type of confinement, options such as cage-free and range-free eggs are available.
 These types of eggs have the same nutrient composition as the standard egg.

 During the past several years, scientists and egg producers have joined together to produce specialty or so-called designer eggs.
 According to the Egg Nutrition Center, an industry research group, these specialty eggs account for a growing percentage of market sales.

 One such egg is the high omega-3 egg.
 Hens are fed a special oil that builds up in the egg yolk, increasing the omega 3-fatty acids, while decreasing the saturated fat.
-Retail omega-3 fatty acid eggs contain three to four times the content of the standard egg.
+Retail omega-3 fatty acid eggs contain 3-4 times the content of the standard egg.
 As a bonus, these eggs also have higher amounts of vitamin E.